-Mr Luke Bugden was appointed to the BCT Board of Directors in October 2019.
+Mr Luke Bugden was appointed to the BCT Board of Directors in October 2019 and was appointed to Chair of the Finance, Risk and Audit Committee in September 2021.
 Mr Bugden is a Partner of professional services firm PricewaterhouseCoopers (PwC), with over 21 years of experience providing advice to a wide range of public and private entities in a number of different sectors including, infrastructure, manufacturing, utilities, financial services, services, notforprofit and pharmaceutical.
 He also worked in the New York office of PwC where he advised a number of foreign investors investing into Australia.
 Mr Bugden has extensive experience advising clients on a range of issues including capital management opportunities, financing arrangements and corporate governance.
 He holds a Bachelor of Commerce (Accounting and Finance) and is a member of the Chartered Accountants of Australia and New Zealand (CA).
 (Sydney, NSW, Australia).